The Waters at Lake Anna Homeowners’ Association

 There are no restrictions that prohibit a TWALA member from renting out their dwelling.
 The TWALA homeowner is responsible for the conduct of the renter/s and providing any access key cards, if applicable, to renters for use of the HOA amenities.
 The HOA requests that TWALA members notify the TWALA Office Manager when renting out their home.
 Homeowners should provide a copy of the “Owners’ and Renters’ Guide” to their renters.
 The HOA is not responsible for short-term rental compliance with any applicable state or local requirements (e.g., tax payments, registering if county maintains a database for short-term rentals).

 11. What internet and television access options are available in TWALA?

-There are several satellite TV/internet company options, as well as the use of cell phone hot spots or cellular modems.
-At this time, internet service contractor SCS Broadband has a wireless internet access system operating within the TWALA Community, while continuing to develop and expand the system capabilities.
+There are several satellite TV/internet service company options, as well as the use of cell phone hot spots or cellular modems.
+At the present time, internet service contractor iWiSP, LLC is installing a fiber optic network that will provide broadband internet availability to all lots in the Community; expected completion of the fiber optic network is Fall of 2022.
+This service from iWiSP is currently available in some areas of the Community.
+In addition internet service contractor River Street Networks has a wireless internet access system operating within the TWALA Community and continues to develop and expand the system capabilities.
 Currently, service is somewhat limited within the Community based on the location of a particular lot.
-SCS Broadband has indicated that they intend to expand and improve the service within TWALA.
+River Street Networks has indicated that they intend to continue to expand and improve their service within TWALA.

 Construction of a new Dwelling using modularity design on an owners’ lot in TWALA is currently permissible, so long as the new dwelling is built in accordance with the TWALA Covenants and the latest version of the Architectural Rules and Guidelines.